 10. Employment agreement (contract) with employees.

-a) general position;
+a) general situation;

 b) should know...;

-c) functional duties;
+c) functional responsibilities;

 d) rights, competence;